Rumindu/my-notes/React/React-Vite-TS-Mosh/2 Building Components.md

 ---
 # Conditional Rendering
-- To conditionally render content, we can use an ‘if’ statement or a ternary operator or && operator.
+- To conditionally render content, we can use an `if statement` or a `ternary` operator or `&&` operator.
 #### 1. If statement
 - Not much use because due to code duplication.
   ``` tsx